Leendert Hasenbosch: The legend

-In January 1726 British sailors from the ship James and Mary discovered the castaway's tent and belongings, including the diary in Dutch.
+In January 1725, British sailors from the ship James and Mary discovered the castaway's tent and belongings, including the diary in Dutch.
 The British concluded that a Dutchman had been set ashore as a punishment for sodomy.
 They did not find a skeleton but they believed that the man had died of thirst.
 The diary was taken back to Britain.

-In 1726 the translated diary was first published under the title Sodomy Punish'd.
+In 1726, the translated diary was first published under the title Sodomy Punish'd.
 In 1728 another version, entitled An Authentick Relation, was published.
 The version of 1726 mentions the name of the castaway, misspelled as "Leondert Hussenlosch" but the version of 1728 states that the man's name is unknown.
 The qualities of both translations are uncertain since the original diary has been lost.
 Apart from entries about desperate searches for water and firewood, a few entries mention the man's act of sodomy.
 A few entries can be interpreted as reflections of a guilty conscience, including the apparitions of demons and former friends and acquaintances.
 In 1730 another version was published under the title The Just Vengeance of Heaven Exemplify'd.
 This version contains many extra anti-sodomy passages as well as many extra demons harassing the castaway.
 The publisher also wrote that the castaway's skeleton would have been found alongside the diary – which never happened.

 In 1976, American author Peter Agnos published The Queer Dutchman, a fictionalised account based on the version of 1730.
 Many authors about sodomy, Ascension Island, or castaway stories read either the version of 1730 or the version of 1976 and decided to include parts in their own publications, not realising they were quoting from a fake story.

 As late as 1988, recountings of the stories of castaways in English still claimed his name was unknown.

-In 2002 a Dutch book Een Hollandse Robinson Crusoë was published, written by the Dutch historian Michiel Koolbergen (1953–2002) after he had done many years of research in Dutch and British archives; Koolbergen died before its publication.
+In 2002, a Dutch book Een Hollandse Robinson Crusoë (English: "A Dutch Robinson Crusoe") was published, written by the Dutch historian Michiel Koolbergen (1953–2002) after he had done many years of research in Dutch and British archives; Koolbergen died before the book's publication.
 Koolbergen had identified the castaway as 'Leendert Hasenbosch' by his work in archives; Koolbergen was aware of all English versions of the diary except that of 1726.
 Koolbergen's book also contained the relevant texts in the logs of the two British ships whose crews had found the diary in January 1726.

-In 2006 the full story was – with the support of Koolbergen's family and publisher – published by Alex Ritsema, with the book A Dutch Castaway on Ascension Island in 1725; a second, revised edition was printed in 2010.
+In 2006, the full story was – with the support of Koolbergen's family and publisher – published by Alex Ritsema, with the book A Dutch Castaway on Ascension Island in 1725; a second, revised edition was printed in 2010.

+Artistic tributes

+The Australian composer Lydia Gardiner (b.
+Perth, 1999), with librettist Javier Bateman, composed an hour-long multimedia work entitled The Zeewijk Passion about the experiences of Leendert_Hasenbosch; the work was premiered and recorded in the Netherlands in June 2025.